drosen555/iqwebsite-clone/docs/clientinstall.md

 ---
 # Client

-Integrator is a tool that helps you do data integration and build data warehouses on powerful platforms such as IBM PureData for Analytics (Netezza), Amazon RedShift, and other systems.
-This manual covers the installation of Integrator Client on local windows system.
+ELTMaestro is a tool that helps you do data integration and build data warehouses on powerful platforms such as IBM PureData for Analytics (Netezza), Amazon RedShift, and other systems.
+This manual covers the installation of ELTMaestro Client on local windows system.

 ## Installation Steps

-* Obtain a copy of Integrator Design Studio Client.
+* Obtain a copy of ELTMaestro Design Studio Client.
 * Run Client_<YOUR PLATFORM_NAME>.exe executable program.

 ![](media/image13.png)